Beam-align: distributed user association for mmWave networks with multi-connectivity: System model

 \subsection{Channel model}

-We use the 3GPP path loss model~\cite{3gpp38901} for mmWave networks which depends on the 3D distance between user $i$ and BS $j$, denoted by $r_{ij}$.
-Since mmWave links are easily blocked by buildings, trees or people, we distinguish links that are in line-of-sight (los) and in non-line-of-sight (nlos).
+Similar to prior studies such as \cite{petrov2017dynamic, sopin2022user}, we use the 3GPP path loss model~\cite{3gpp38901} for mmWave networks that depends on the 3D distance between user $i$ and BS $j$, denoted by $r_{ij}$.
+Since mmWave links are easily blocked by buildings, trees, or people, we distinguish links that are in line-of-sight~(los) and in non-line-of-sight~(nlos).
 The path loss in dB is:

 Here, $f_c$ is the centre frequency in GHz, and $\text{SF}_{\text{los}}$ and $\text{SF}_{\text{nlos}}$ are standard normally distributed random variables with standard deviation $4$ and $7.82$ dB, respectively.
 To calculate the 3D distance, we assume the height difference between a user and a BS is $22.5$m \cite{3gpp38901}.
-In the optimization model that is introduced in Section \ref{sec:optimization}, we assume every path is in line-of-sight.
-However, in Section~\ref{sec:resilience}, we consider also non-line-of-sight due to the blockers in the environment.
+In the optimization model that is introduced in Section \ref{sec:optimization}, we assume \newInfo{links are in line-of-sight or not based on the line-of-sight probability $p_\text{los}$ as given in \cite{3gpp38901}}:

+\newInfo{where $r_{ij}^{\text{2D}}$ denotes the 2D distance between a user $i$ and BS $j$.} In Section~\ref{sec:resilience}, we also consider non-line-of-sight due to simulated blockers in the environment.